- Mining Service Trucks

 When the bucket is in place, and the angle is correct, you can pull the stick to start digging.
 While doing this, you’ll need to pull the boom lever to maintain your grade.
 Once you’ve dug into the earth, the bucket should be held in such a way that the loose dirt doesn’t fall out.
 From there, you can either swivel the boom around to dump the dirt.
-If you’re moving the removed dirt to another part of the worksite, you can drive it there and return to dig again.
+If you’re moving the dirt to another part of the worksite, you can drive it there.

 Are you looking for a convenient and easy mini excavator hire?
 Perhaps you want mini excavators for sale?
 Plantman is your number one choice for all plant and equipment hire and purchases in Perth.
 We work closely with our clients to understand your needs and deliver the most cost-effective solutions.